Special Education - Generic (M.Ed.)

 Career Opportunities with This Degree

-Students in the special education program are prepared to work with individuals with disabilities in a variety of settings, including the public schools, higher education, and the private sector.
+Students in this degree program are prepared to supervise those who work with individuals with disabilities in a variety of settings, including the public schools, higher education, and the private sector.
 This degree does not result in Teacher Certification.

 Application Materials